AT&T WirelessSM

 Does AT&T International Day Pass turn on automatically?

-The first time you use your data, send a text, or make or accept a phone call, is when AT&T International Day Pass kicks in and you’ll be charged a daily fee.
-Keep in mind that you might have apps that use data in the background, so be sure to turn off cellular data or go to airplane mode if you don’t want to risk being charged.
+AT&T International Day Pass starts the first time you use data, send a text, or make or receive a phone call.
+That’s when you’ll be charged the daily fee.
+Remember, some apps use data in the background, so turn off cellular data or switch to airplane mode if you don’t want to be charged on a specific day.

 Can I use AT&T International Day Pass on a cruise ship?